danielbeher/mystudytest/README.md

-A project using Django in LOGOS IT SCHOOL.
+A project using Django during my study in LOGOS IT SCHOOL.